sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-**Asset Management Process:** A systematic approach to acquiring, operating, maintaining, and disposing of assets within an organization, aimed at maximizing their value and minimizing risks.
+**Asset Management Process:** This {term}`business process <business process>` involves a systematic approach to acquiring, operating, maintaining, and disposing of assets within an organization, aimed at maximizing their value and minimizing risks.

 ```{list-table}
 :header-rows: 1